Fireworks in the Gardens

 hybridizers are featured, including several from Daylily World (David Kirchhoff

-and Mort Morss), Michael Bouman, Bryan Culver, Judy Davisson, Di DeCaire, Karol
+and Mort Morss), Michael Bouman, Bryan Culver, Judy Davisson, Karol

-Emmerich, Dan Hansen, Curt Hanson, Kathy Lamb (registered cultivars plus
+Emmerich, Dan Hansen, Kathy Lamb (registered cultivars plus

 Pierce.